Queen Victoria current position

 The public rooms are located on lower-level decks- Decks 2 and 3.
 Unlike Queen Mary 2, no central circulation access can be seen on Queen Victoria- the main corridors are on the port side.
 The ship has a similar staircase to the grand lobby as on Queen Mary.
-Deck 1 (the lowest passenger deck), holds the lowest levels of three-story lobby and Royal Court Theatre.
+Deck 1 (the lowest passenger deck), holds the lowest levels of the 3-storrey Lobby and Royal Court Theatre.
 The mid-level of Royal Court Theatre, Golden Lion Pub, casino (fairly large, no smoking), Queen’s Room, Chart Room bar (adjacent to Britannia Restaurant, excellent for a quiet drink before dinner), Todd English restaurant and lower levels of the Britannia Restaurant and the library, are on Deck 2.
 On Deck 3 are the top levels of the Royal Court Theatre, Midships Lounge, Royal Arcade and the upper level of the library.
 Decks above contain passenger cabins.
 The Health Club and spa, Lido Restaurant, Winter Garden lounge and two outdoor pools are on Deck 9.
-The Commodore Club (a large observation lounge, with ocean view and late-night room for interactive entertainment), Hemispheres nightclub and Churchill Lounge (which is for smokers) are on Deck 10.
+The Commodore Club (a large observation lounge, with ocean views and late-night room for interactive entertainment), Hemispheres nightclub and Churchill Lounge (which is for smokers) are on Deck 10.
 The Princess and Queen’s Grill with their lounge and open courtyard, are on Deck 11.

-Theoretically, Queen Victoria is a classless ship, but passengers are separated (as is on QM2 and QE) into restaurants by the price of the booked cabins- the Britannia Restaurant for regular cabins, Princess Grill for junior suites and the Queen’s Grill for deluxe suites.
+Theoretically, MS Queen Victoria is a classless ship, but passengers are actually separated (like on all Cunard liners) as their onboard dining locations are according to their cabin's category/cruise fares paid.
+Britannia Restaurant is for regular cabins, Princess Grill - for junior suites, and the Queen’s Grill is for deluxe suites.
 All the other public rooms are free to be used by all passengers.
-The so-called Grill Passengers, dining in Queen’s and Princess Grill, have two private areas on Decks 10 and 11- Grills Terraces.
+The so-called Grill Passengers (dining in Queen’s and Princess Grill) have two private areas on Decks 10 and 11- Grills Terraces.

 Shipboard dining options - Food and Drinks